 The other day, my parents came to visit.
 My dad and I were talking and he asked, “What are your books known for?”
 I thought about it for a minute and then said, “I’m pretty sure I’m known for writing with emotional intensity.”
 My dad laughed and said, “You’ve always been pretty emotionally intense.”

-I have been, I know that.
+I have been.
+I know that.
 I have often experienced and interpreted the world through a kaleidoscope of emotions.
-When I have a story idea, it’s not the situation that interests me as much as the emotions that get all tangled up in these moments.
-It’s that tangled emotional web I like to explore.
+When I have a story idea, it’s not the story that interests me as much as the emotions that get all tangled up in these moments I want to explore.
+It’s that tangled emotional web I enjoy.
 I tend to think the character’s inner journey is just as important, if not more so, than the story itself.
 I’m one of those people who likes it when authors make me cry.
 That’s when the book stops being something I’m reading, and starts being something I am living.

-An example of two moments I’m sort of rolling around right now for parts of An Elegy for Hope.
+An example of two moments I’m sort of rolling around for something I’m working on.

 One: My husband and I watched a show (I won’t say which one, for spoilers).
 The woman’s husband slept with a teenage girl and got her pregnant.
-The girl ended up with a son, and then a year later, the teenaged mom was murdered.
+The girl ended up with a son, and then a year later, the mom was murdered.
 At the end of the show, they figured out who done it.
 The husband ended up going to prison for the crime.
-He asked his wife to raise his son (by the teenage girl) because there was no one else to raise him.
+He asked his wife (he cheated on) to raise his son (by the teenage girl) because there was no one else.
 She agrees to do it.
 Emotionally, it almost kills her.

 This moment really, really appeals to me, not only because of what happened, but my brain keeps going over the tragedy of the situation.
 This poor boy without parents.
 This woman who is being asked to, and agrees to, raise the child her husband had with a sixteen-year-old girl.
 It’s less about the situation, but more about, “I really want to explore these emotions.”
 This quiet, explosive personal tragedy appeals to the writer in me.

 Two: I read a book last year about Afghanistan.
 This American war correspondent went to Afghanistan and wanted to tell the story of the Afghan War more from the perspective of average citizens impacted by it.
 One of the stories he told was about this professional woman in Kabul.
-When the war came to the city, she and her husband decided to flee and go to where he was from, this serious backcountry area that didn’t have electricity, plumbing, or roads.
-She learned, when she arrived, that women only see the sky two times in their life out there.
+When the war came to the city, she and her husband decided to flee and go back to where he was from, this serious backcountry area that didn’t have electricity, plumbing, or roads.
+She learned, when she arrived, that women who live there only see the sky two times in their life.
 Once, when they enter their husband’s house for the first time and once when they die, and leave it for the last time.

-Apparently when some American troops went through that area, they pulled all these women out of their houses to ask them if they knew where the Taliban were, and a whole bunch of these women basically had nervous breakdowns and heart attacks and stuff.
+Apparently when some American troops went through that area, they pulled all these women out of their houses to ask them if they knew where the Taliban were, and a whole bunch of them basically had nervous breakdowns and heart attacks.
 They hadn’t been outside of their houses since the day they were married, and couldn’t cope.
 It freaked them out.

-Again, really interesting situation that’s worth playing with in a story setting, but specifically, it’s the emotional texture that appeals to me more than the situation.
+Again, really interesting situation that’s worth playing with in a story setting, but specifically, it’s the emotional texture that appeals to me.
 What would it FEEL like to go from living your entire life within the walls of your home, to suddenly being outside it and looking at the sky?
 That’s a huge transition, and the emotional impact, the vast swing between stagnate and predictable to unpredictable, and the different kinds of fear felt (inside fear verses outside fear) really, really appeals to me.
 I want to explore that.

 I’ve been asked a lot recently to write a bit about emotional prose, and I really want to, but I had an accident (Fell down the stairs, have a severe high ankle sprain, I hyperextended my foot, and I’m missing a huge chunk of skin on my leg.) and now I feel like I still don’t quite trust myself to write intelligently for other people yet (I’m medicated, and all my brainpower is being used on editing) so I figured I’d write a thing up on my website.